henryjuho/uspopgen/README.md

 * Minimum RMS mapping quality for SNPs
 * Allele Balance (Filtering sites where the fraction of non-reference reads is too low)
 * Strand Bias (Filtering sites where the number of reference and non-reference reads are highly correlated with the strands of the reads)
-* Hardy-Weiberg Equilibrium (Filter sites that show significant deviation from Hardy-Weinberg Expectations)
+* Hardy-Weinberg Equilibrium (Filter sites that show significant deviation from Hardy-Weinberg Expectations)

 For a summary of SNP filtering applied to whole genome resequencing studies in birds see [here.](https://www.dropbox.com/s/xa0bndtz42i1uft/snp_filtering_avian_studies.pdf?dl=0)